Try

 Metadata

-All information within the CMS should include basic metadata that makes it easier for both humans and the system itself to organize and retrieve the necessary content.
+All information within the CMS should include basic metadata that makes it easier for humans and the system to organize and retrieve the necessary content.
 This often includes structural, descriptive, and systematic information.

-• Structural: this is the most basic information that describes the content itself.
+• Structural: This is the most basic information that describes the content itself.
 Structural metadata could include a title, summary, author, and more.
 This critical data is usually based on the requirements of the system or front-end app or site where the content will be delivered.

 Relationships

-In order to organize content most efficiently, it’s often useful to define content types in a hierarchy.
-This could include a category and subcategory system or parent-child relationships between content types.
-By leveraging related content types, companies can avoid duplicate effort and reuse specific portions of “parent” content for multiple “child” pieces of content.
-Although hierarchical taxonomies are useful for making content more reusable, it’s essential that you choose the right the number of levels to maximize searchability and manageability.
+By leveraging related content types, companies can avoid duplicate efforts and reuse specific portions of “parent” content for multiple “child” pieces.
+Although hierarchical taxonomies help make content more reusable, you must choose the correct levels to maximize searchability and manageability.

-Powerful Taxonomies With Crafter
+Building Powerful Taxonomies With CrafterCMS

-CrafterCMS provides flexible content modeling with a marketer-friendly visual content type editor.
-Using the Crafter Studio interface, users can quickly define new content types with properties, data sources, and more to create a taxonomy that meets their specific business requirements.
-And the structured content is usually stored as XML, so it’s not constrained to the web.
+CrafterCMS provides flexible content modeling capabilities that fuel headless content delivery.
+In addition, with a marketer-friendly visual content type editor found in the Crafter Studio interface, content authors can quickly define new content types with properties, data sources, and more to create a taxonomy that meets their specific business requirements.
+Structured content is usually stored as XML, so it’s not constrained to the web.
 These content types, therefore, can be structured to enable maximum content reuse across channels.

 Along with flexible content modeling, CrafterCMS supports content inheritance out of the box.
 Since the platform stores content as structured markup — often structured as a tree — inheritance is intuitive.
 Enterprises, therefore, can further define an information architecture that aligns with their business.